jasonmacduffie/isles-of-maga/races.md

 ### Subraces

 Among Humans, there are four subraces.
-Dongnamese are the most populous, but all subraces are fairly significant in Maga.
+Hammerkins are the most populous, but all subraces are fairly significant in Maga.

-#### Saibakese
+#### Tarakins

-#### Northwatch
+#### Northwatches

 ##### Names